Turning the page into a new year,

 February and

-December, with an average maximum UV index of 12.
-A UV Index estimate of 11, and higher, represents an extreme health hazard from exposure to the Sun's UV radiation for the average person.
+December, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index estimate of 11, and higher, represents an ultimate health vulnerability from unsafe exposure to UV radiation for ordinary individuals.

-Note: The maximum UV index of 12 during January leads to these instructions:
+Note: The daily high UV index of 12 during January translates into the following recommendations: